-22 Project Name HOME New Construction - Ownership Target Area Countywide, with a preference for Housing Target Areas Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing Funding HOME: \$275,067.00 (\$259,000.00 Grant + \$16,067.00 PI) Description Name and the state of an arm and in and decrease of Description New construction for ownership and downpayment assistance in conjunction with the purchase of these homes by LMI households (≤80% AMI).
+22 Project Name HOME New Construction - Ownership Target Area Countywide, with a preference for Housing Target Areas Goals Supported New Affordable Housing Opportunities Needs Addressed Construct New Affordable Housing Funding HOME: \$286,611.00 (\$270,544.00 Grant + \$16,067.00 PI) D 1.0 Description New construction for ownership and downpayment assistance in conjunction with the purchase of these homes by LMI households (≤80% AMI).
 Target Date 5/31/2025 Estimate the 7 homes (≤80% AMI), with priority given to projects that number and type of benefit large families. families that will benefit from the proposed activities Location Preference will be given to projects located in Housing Description Target Areas, but projects may be built Countywide if there are no eligible projects proposed in Housing Target Areas.

-Planned Activities A minimum of 15% of the 2022 HOME allocation, estimated to be \$385,522.00 will be set-aside for eligible CHDO projects.
-The tenure of the CHDO projects will be based on developer demand and can come from the homeowner or rental project budgets.
-Funding for the construction of new homes (including property acquisition costs), and downpayment assistance for eligible homebuyers to purchase these homes.
+Planned Activities A minimum of 15% of the 2022 HOME allocation, estimated to be \$405,816.00 will be set-aside for eligible CHDO projects.
+The tenure of the CHDO projects will be based on developer demand and can come from the homeowner or rental project budgets. project angles Funding for the construction of new homes (including property acquisition costs), and downpayment assistance for eligible homebuyers to purchase these homes.
 All purchasers must receive/complete homebuyer education through a HUD or THDA approved education provider.
-MDHA may award funds on a competitive basis via a Request for Proposals or on a first come, first served basis through an open application cycle/RFP or undertake development.
-Projects that would require the permanent displacement of existing residents will not be eligible for funding.
+MDHA may award funds on a competitive basis via a · Request for Proposals or on a first come, first served basis through an open application cycle/RFP or undertake development.
+Drain stathat would require the payment displacement Projects that would require the permanent displacement of existing residents will not be eligible for funding.